ibm-cloud-docs/containers/cs_users.md

         ```
         {: pre}

-3. If the user's user name is returned, use another user's credentials to set the API key or infrastructure credentials.
+3. If the user's username is returned, use another user's credentials to set the API key or infrastructure credentials.

   If the account owner is not setting the API key, or if you are not setting the account owner's infrastructure credentials, [ensure that the user who sets the API key or whose credentials you are setting has the correct permissions](#owner_permissions).
   {: note}